jeehunhwang/ADS500B-Final-Project/README.md

 ADS500-B Final Project

-by Jimmy Hwang, Michael Ha, Jami McMillen
+by Michael Ha and Jimmy Hwang

-Data featuring house sales for a county in Washington state
+Data featuring house sales for Kings County in Washington state